EricKit/nest-user-auth/README.md

 Ensure a MongoDB server is running locally.

 To use email, register with any dedicated SMTP server.
 Gmail doesn't let you change your from address and has other limitations.
-Mailgun is recommended.
+Mailgun is recommended and works out of the box after you register.
 With mailgun use their SMTP service, not the API.

 Add a `dev.env` to the root of your project.